pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 ### Visualization of Outlier

-- The `r pkg("OutliersO3")` package provides tools to aid in the display and understanding of patterns of multivariate outliers.
+- The `r pkg("OutliersO3",  priority = "core")` package provides tools to aid in the display and understanding of patterns of multivariate outliers.
 It uses the results of identifying outliers for every possible combination of dataset variables to provide insight into why particular cases are outliers.
 - The `r pkg("Morpho")` package provides a collection of tools for geometric morphometrics and mesh processing.
 Apart from the core functions, it provides a graphical interface to find outliers and/or to switch mislabeled landmarks.
 - The `r pkg("StatDA")` package provides visualization tools to locate outliers in environmental data.